Peter Schiller (neuroscientist): A cortical prosthesis to help blind people "see"

 The work of Schiller has spawned renewed interest in the development of visuo-cortical prostheses for the blind.
 While doing electrical-stimulation experiments with Edward Tehovnik in 2001, Schiller observed that if he delivered electrical pulses to the visual cortex while an animal was planning an eye movement into the visual receptive field of the cells under study he could bias saccade execution and even evoke saccadic eye movements into the visual receptive field using currents of less than 50 μA.
 Using such low currents in combination with visual psychophysics, he was able to estimate the size, contrast, and color of phosphenes evoked from the visual cortex of monkeys.
 This line of work is now being used to assess visual prosthetic devices, which could eventually lead to a functional visual prosthesis for blind people.

 Textbook

 In 2015, Peter Schiller along with his coauthor, Edward Tehovnik, published a textbook (Vision and the Visual System) that summarized his work within the context of major discoveries on the primate visual system between 1970 and 2015.
 This book provides a detailed account of the knowledge required of any modern-day visual neuroscientists, young or old.

 Personal life

-Married to Ann Howell, deceased.
-Three children: David, Kyle and Sarah.
-Hobbies: sailing, playing tennis, skiing, sculpturing and artwork.
+Schiller was married to Ann Howell (deceased).
+They had three children: David, Kyle, and Sarah.
+Schiller's hobbies were sailing, playing tennis, skiing, sculpting, and artwork.
+He lived in Newton, MA until his death.